How Advisors Using Traditional Retirement Models are Costing their Clients Millions

 Furthermore, the price return of an asset is only taxed when that asset is sold.
 This means stock investments allow these unrealized price return gains to compound tax-free.
 If the investment is held until death of the owner of the stock investment, then the owner’s beneficiary will be able to inherit that asset without paying any taxes on the gains of the price differential between the share price that the owner purchased it and the share price at the time the original owner passed away through a provision known as step-up in basis (provided that the value of the original owner’s estate is under the current estate tax limits at that time).

 This is a huge benefit to buy and hold investors who invest in equity assets like the S&P500 for the long-term.
 Bond investors won’t benefit through step-up in basis nearly as much over the long-term hold approach since the price return on bond returns over the long-term are small.
-Note that in the above table the annualized price return of bonds from 1928-2022 was actually -0.11%.
+Note that in the above table the annualized price return of bonds from 1928-2023 was actually -0.09%.

 These are important to note because retirees will often live 20 to 30 years post retirement.
 The shift away from higher-yielding, tax-efficient stocks to lower-yielding, tax-inefficient bonds has a significant impact on the after-tax wealth high net worth individuals leave to their beneficiaries.

 This is exactly why in the previous table we saw that choosing a 100% stock portfolio left more than double the after-tax wealth to their beneficiaries than the 70/30 or 60/40 portfolios.
+When you have a 100% stock portfolio very little of your gains are taxed each year.
+However, 100% of your bond portfolio gains each year are taxed.

 In previous articles I’ve written, I’ve talked about how HNW clients should utilize asset location and place tax-inefficient parts of their portfolio within tax-advantaged wrappers.

 A financial advisor typically charges a fee that is a percentage of a client’s assets.
 This fee is generally around 1% of a client’s assets.
 On top of this, the client also will pay custodian fees and fund management fees which can add an additional 20 to 40 basis points.
 So, for example, if a client has $1M in assets, the advisor would typically charge a $10,000/annual fee and the client would pay an additional $2,000 to $4,000/year fees for custodian and fund management services.
 This means the total advisory costs would be 1.2% to 1.4%.
+For the sake of our analysis we’ll assume that the total advisory fee is only 1%.
+But readers should be aware that the true cost of using an advisor is much higher than this and has been shown to be about 1.65%.

 There are two problems with this type of fee structure in retirement: